 December 4, 2021 – February 27, 2022

 Featuring landscapes, urban scenes, and figurative and expressionist images, American artists’ twentieth-century woodblock prints include a range of influences and re-interpretations.

 Showcasing the diversity of relief prints, this exhibition from the Syracuse University Art Museum encompasses work from wood engravers inspired by European avant-garde images and Japanese woodcut designs to Jim Dine’s innovations in the 1990s and experimental printmakers who continued to push the boundaries of woodblock prints.

-Thanks to the members, donors, grantors, and sponsors who support exhibition and programs.
+Thanks to the members, donors, grantors, and sponsors who support exhibitions and programs.
 Exhibitions and programs are supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
-Marketing supported in part by City of Wausau Room Tax funds.
+Marketing is supported in part by City of Wausau Room Tax funds.
 Support for hands-on art-making supplies comes from Wilmington Trust and the M&T Charitable Foundation.